-The last two systems use a new version of SME, ISME (Forbus , Ferguson, & Gentner, 1994), which allows incremental extension of the descriptions used as base and target (see Burstein (1988) and Keane (1990)).
+The last two systems use a new version of SME, ISME (Forbus et al. 1994), which allows incremental extension of the descriptions used as base and target (see (Burstein 1988) and (Keane 1990)).
 This process greatly extends SME's representation-building capabilities.

-3.3 Psychological research using SME
+3.2.
+Psychological research using SME

 SME has been used to simulate and predict the results of psychological experiments on analogical processing.
 For example, we have used SME to model the developmental shift from focusing on object matches to focusing on relational matches in analogical processing.
-The results of this simulation indicate that it is at possible to explain this shift in terms of change of knowledge rather than as a change in the basic mapping process itself (Kotovsky & Gentner, 1990, in press).
+The results of this simulation indicate that it is possible to explain this shift in terms of a change of knowledge rather than as a change in the basic mapping process itself (Kotovsky and Gentner 1990).
 Another issue is that of competing mappings, as noted above.
-SME's operation suggests that when two attractive mappings are possible, the competition among mappings may lead to confusion.
-This effect has been shown for children (Rattermann & Gentner, 1990; Gentner, Rattermann, Markman, & Kotovsky, 1995) and to some extent for adults (Markman & Gentner, 1993a).
-A third issue is that SME's structural alignment process for similarity has led to the possibility of a new understanding of dissimilarity, based on alignable differences between representations (Gentner & Markman, 1994; Markman & Gentner, 1993b, 1996).
+SME's operation suggests that when two attractive mappings are possible, the competition between mappings may lead to confusion.
+This effect has been shown for children (Rattermann and Gentner 1990, Gentner, et al. 1995) and to some extent for adults (Markman and Gentner 1993a).
+A third issue is that SME's structural alignment process for similarity has led to the possibility of a new understanding of dissimilarity, based on alignable differences between representations (Markman and Gentner 1993b, Gentner and Markman 1994, Markman and Gentner 1996).
 In all these cases, SME has been used to verify the representational and processing assumptions underlying the psychological results.
 These studies suggest many different ways in which analogy may interact with other reasoning processes, including, but not limited to, representation construction.

-3.4 Copycat: A model of high-level perception
+3.3.
+Copycat: a model of high-level perception